bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/01_Installation/04_Supercomputers.rst

-If none of the pre-build queue configurations adapts to your infrastructure (lsf, pbs, slurm, etc.) please contact the COMPSs team at support-compss@bsc.es to find out a solution.
+If none of the :spelling:ignore:`pre`-build queue configurations adapts to your infrastructure (lsf, pbs, slurm, etc.) please contact the COMPSs team at support-compss@bsc.es to find out a solution.